Scandal in Real Madrid over sex video: what penalty could the players face?

-Three players from the Real Madrid reserve team were arrested for spreading a sexual content video of a minor under 16 years of age.
+Three players from the reserve team real Madrid They were arrested for disseminating a video of sexual content of a minor under 16 years of age.

 According to judicial sources, The young woman’s mother reported them to the Civil Guard and they were captured for investigation.

-If found guilty, the three players will have to face assurance measure even fines for seriously violating the privacy of the minor.
+The three players could go to jail or pay fines for seriously violating the privacy of the minor.

 This September 14, a great scandal involving several Real Madrid figuresthe renowned multi-sports entity.